smcameron/nanogenmo-2017/README.md

 Nanogenmo 2017 -- November is National Novel (procedural) Generation Month

-Here it is December 1, 2017, and so it's time to upload a "novel", or at least the very long and boring account of some restless, dumb automatons moving aimlessly about a very rickety set.
+Here it is December 1, 2017, and so it's time to upload a "novel", or at least the very long and boring account of some restless, dumb, drunk, depressed and bored automatons moving aimlessly, without reason or motivation, about their sad, cookie-cutter planets via various ridiculous conveyances.

 So, here's some output: